goofball564/LiveSplit.SpyroTheDragonBonkCounter/README.md

 Contact me on discord at Jaaaaack#8889.
 There are 5 a's in my name, and my profile picture has a giraffe in it.

 ### Credit To
-* The [autosplitter](https://gist.github.com/FranklyGD/c2cb3e35a14ba42f4b3890852b86a320) for this game by FranklyGD, lumilaura, lucx40, and ThirstyWraith, which I shamelessly copied from to support different emulator versions.
+* The [autosplitter](https://gist.github.com/FranklyGD/c2cb3e35a14ba42f4b3890852b86a320) for this game by FranklyGD, Laura, lucx40, and ThirstyWraith, which I shamelessly copied from to support different emulator versions.
 * [PropertyHook](https://github.com/JKAnderson/PropertyHook) by JKAnderson